pletfix/ldap-plugin/README.md

 ## Customize

+### View

 If you would like to modified the views of the plugin, create a folder `ldap` under the view directory of the application, and copy the views there.
 Here you can edit the views as you like:

     mkdir ./resources/views/ldap
     cp -R ./vendor/pletfix/ldap-plugin/views/* ./resources/views/ldap

+If you have installed the [Pletfix Application Skeleton](https://github.com/pletfix/app), you could add the necessary menu items ("login" and "logout") by including the partial `_nav` in your `resources/views/app.blade.php` layout just above the marker `{{--menu_point--}}`:

+       @include('ldap._nav')

+### Routes

 If you like to use another route paths, copy the route entries from `./vendor/pletfix/ldap-plugin/boot/routes.php` into the application's routing file `./boot/routes.php`, where you can modify them as you wish: